 See our page with just Code of the Samurai / Bushido here

-See Also...
-Courage
+See Also: Courage

-There are several ways to express bravery and courage in Chinese, Japanese, and Korean.
 This version is the most spiritual.
 This is the essence of bravery from deep within your being.
 This is the mental state of being brave versus actual brave behavior.
-You'd more likely use this to say, “He is very courageous", rather than “He fought courageously in the battle".
+You'd more likely use this to say, “He is very courageous,” rather than “He fought courageously in the battle.”

 The first character also means bravery or courage when it's seen alone.
 With the second character added, an element of energy or spirit is added.
-The second character is the same “chi” or “qi” energy that Kung Fu masters focus when they strike.
-For this reason, you could say this means “spirit of courage” or “brave spirit".
+The second character is the same “chi” or “qi” energy that Kung Fu masters focus on when they strike.
+For this reason, you could say this means “spirit of courage” or “brave spirit.”

 This is certainly a stronger word than just the first character alone.

-Beyond bravery or courage, dictionaries also translate this word as valour, valor, nerve, audacity, daring, pluck, plucky, gallantry, guts, gutsy and boldness.
+Beyond bravery or courage, dictionaries also translate this word as valor/valour, nerve, audacity, daring, pluck, plucky, gallantry, guts, gutsy, and boldness.

 This is also one of the 8 key concepts of tang soo do.